 District Council 9, Local 806 (Structural Bridge Painters) provide major ship preservation work in the form of painting by the training program for apprentices that uses the MARY A. WHALEN as a training site.

-Peter Rothenberg is a history curator and native of Park Slope, Brooklyn.
+Peter is a history curator and native of Brooklyn.
 He was the curator of the Museum of Early Trades & Crafts in Madison, NJ, and prior to that of the New York Fire Museum.
 He is co-author the book: FDNY: An Illustrated History of the Fire Department of the City of New York.
+His extensive experience working events and festivals informs his contribution to creating and running PortSide events and educational programs.
+He has been site crew at music festival for years, over 30 years at Clearwater, over 20 at Falcon Ridge, and 8 years at Zlatne Uste.
+See and hear the Tanker Gamelan he invented by hanging marine hardware for a 2nd grade field trip.
+He is also a consultant at educational events at the Brooklyn Botanic Garden.
+From program design to rigging, fabrication and preservation, he does it all — inventively.
 Peter holds a Bachelors of Arts in Anthropology from Oberlin College and a Master's Degree in American History and Museum Studies from the University of Delaware.

-John Weaver began his career on stage, first as performer then in production in theater and television.
+John began his career on stage, first as performer then in production in theater and television.
 From staff Director at WABC-TV he turned to producing and directing commercials for twenty five years, becoming a Senior Vice President at Young and Rubicam.
 John has made the ship the focus of his diverse talents since 2007.
 He brings a unique personal history to PortSide's re-use of the MARY WHALEN.
 John's father in law was captain of the MARY WHALEN for twenty years.
 His father in law was NOT at the helm when the MARY WHALEN ran aground in the famous 1968 episode that led to a Supreme Court case; that was the other captain.
-His wife has donated the papers of her father Captain Alf Dyrland, giving PortSide a precious collection of ship memorabilia.
+His wife donated the papers of her father Captain Alf Dyrland, giving PortSide a precious collection of ship memorabilia.
 John is Production Coordinator for all performing arts programs at PortSide NewYork, and a key part of the branding and visioning team.
-He serves as our purchasing agent for shipwork supplies, and supervises restoration interns along with our Historian and Curator Peter Rothenberg.
 John’s hobby is woodworking, sometimes on a large scale; he built his own log cabin vacation home in the Pennsylvania woods.

-We have a great ship cat Chiclet who keeps us all motivated and keeps the ship rodent free.
-More about her here.
+We have a great ship cat named Chiclet who keeps us all motivated and keeps the ship rodent free.
+Read more about her here.